Stripe raises $600M at $36B valuation in Series G extension, says it has $2B on its balance sheet – TechCrunch

 But its ease of use has taken on a new significance in recent times, with a huge surge of business coming online from consumers and businesses who can no longer transact in person because of the current pandemic, leading to a new plethora of use cases for Stripe and other payments companies.

 “People who never dreamt of using the internet to see the doctor or buy groceries are now doing so out of necessity.
-And businesses that deferred moving online or had no reason to operate online have made the leap practically overnight,” said John Collison, President and Co-founder of Stripe, in a statement (his brother Patrick, the co-founder and CEO, is pictured above).
+And businesses that deferred moving online or had no reason to operate online have made the leap practically overnight,” said John Collison, president and co-founder of Stripe, in a statement (his brother Patrick, the co-founder and CEO, is pictured above).
 “We believe now is not the time to pull back, but to invest even more heavily in Stripe’s platform.”

 The figure is also important because Stripe has never been very transparent about how many customers it has or any of its financials: this is one hint of how it is doing for the public to see.

-This latest funding — its largest to date by a large margin — is coming from a number of its existing investors, including Andreessen Horowitz, General Catalyst, GV, and Sequoia.
+This latest funding — its largest to date by a large margin — is coming from a number of its existing investors, including Andreessen Horowitz, General Catalyst, GV and Sequoia.
 It is an extension to the company’s Series G round, which was first confirmed in September 2019 with $250 million raised.
 The company’s valuation is holding steady with this new investment, and it now stands at $36 billion post-money (it confirmed a $35 billion pre-money valuation seven months ago).

 The payments giant has raised around $1.6 billion with this new investment, according to known investment totals.